holdenk/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 In addition to generating K8s configurations, Kubeflow also has the tools (for some platforms) to generate all of the ancillary configuration (enabling services, creating a K8s cluster, etc.).

-`fast-start.sh` takes advantage of  `kfctl.sh` GCP platform generation and manually disables IAP mode.
-For now the Azure resources are created manually inside of fast-start, but Azure has been added as a supported platform to `kfctl` in the master branch of Kubeflow.

 ### Loading your Kubeflow application